pumpjack

 But fossil fuel tax revenues are shrinking.
 We can prevent problems before they occur by doing more to pay our fair share.

-- Property taxes (from industries and residents) are how we pay for K-12 education, county government, and towns.
+• Property taxes (from industries, businesses, and residents) are how we pay for K-12 education, and local infrastructure and services.
 Locally approved property taxes also support special districts and community colleges in counties that host them.
 Property tax enables us to educate our future leaders and keep our communities livable.

 Fuel Tax: Buyers of gas and diesel in Wyoming pay a tax of $0.24/gallon.
 This includes a $0.01 tax to fund environmental clean-up costs for leaking underground storage tanks.
 The rest goes to the state’s Highway Fund, and matches federal funds to pay for roads and infrastructure.
 The current national average fuel tax is $.36/gallon.